 Retaliation and Wrongful Termination

 An employer may fire an employee for many different reasons.
 But taking adverse action against a worker engaged in certain protected activities can constitute unlawful retaliation and wrongful termination.
-Federal law protects employees from retaliation, or revenge, for participating in protected activities, such as reporting unlawful activities or participating in an investigation into the practices of your employer.
+Federal law protects employees from retaliation or revenge and for participating in protected activities.
+Examples of protected activities include reporting unlawful activities or participating in an investigation into the practices of your employer.

 See FindLaw's Wrongful Termination section for additional articles.

 In the employment realm, retaliation occurs when an employer punishes an employee for participating in a protected act.
 Examples of punishments include but are not limited to, demotion or firing.

 Many federal laws protect employees against retaliation from their employers.
 Some of the most commonly-invoked protections are found in the Civil Rights Act, Age Discrimination in Employment Act, Americans with Disabilities Act, and Equal Pay Act.
 If an employee, for example, participates in an investigation of possible discrimination in their employer's hiring practices, that employee cannot be terminated for doing so.

 Many other laws also protect against retaliation.
 Under the Family and Medical Leave Act, for example, employers may not demote or fire a worker for taking qualifying leave.

 An employer may not terminate or otherwise take adverse action against workers who engage in activities protected by law.
 According to the Department of Labor (DOL), there are three categories of such protected activities: